ENG 203 - American Literature to 1865

 SUNY General Education: SUNY-H - Humanities (SHUM)

 MCC General Education: MCC-AH - Arts and Humanities (MAH)

 1. Analyze American literature written from colonial times through 1865.

 2. Describe the relationship between various movements (such as Puritanism, the Age of Reason, and/or Romanticism) and the literature of the period.

 3. Interpret literature as it relates to its historical, cultural, and/or political context.

 4. Interpret literary works using critical perspectives.

-5. Write a thesis-driven essay using literature as a primary source.
+5. Write a thesis-driven essay using primary and secondary sources

 6. Apply the appropriate formal conventions when writing about literature.